BitcoinBonfire/DIY-Bitcoin/README.md

 # DIY Financial Self Sovereignty

-This is the current best practices for a do-it-yourself trusted Bitcoin operation to support and transact that focuses on security/anonymity and minimal third-party involvement/dependencies.
+In my opinion, this is the current best practices for a do-it-yourself trusted Bitcoin operation to support and transact that focuses on security/anonymity and minimal third-party involvement/dependencies.

 My first journey into Linux was setting this up.
 Took a bit of research and had fun doing it.
 I'm still a total noob but that's why I think this procedure is great...
 It's written by a noob for a noob wanting to reach the endpoint of Financial Self Sovereignty.
+Minimal technical knowledge is needed to setup.
+Just requires following step by step instructions.
+A fun weekend family project?
+I would hope so!
+Please share to those that want to take Bitcoin more seriously but need coached through setting up the infrastructure.

 ## Configuration